-If you schedule an interview time, be sure to bring your passport, driver’s license and confirmation of your conditional approval before you head to the enrollment center on the day of your interview.
+To have the documents needed for Global Entry interview, be sure to gather your passport, driver’s license, and confirmation of your conditional approval before you head to the enrollment center on the day of your interview.
 If the address on your driver’s license doesn’t match your current home address, you may want to bring another ID or piece of mail, as well.

-The interview itself was was simple: I was in and out within 10 minutes after being asked only to confirm my recent travels, some personal details and why I wanted to be in the program.
+In terms of the global entry interview question the interview itself was was simple: I was in and out within 10 minutes after being asked only to confirm my recent travels, some personal details and why I wanted to be in the program.
 Others might take longer, as it surely varies by an agent.
-However, my TSA PreCheck interview a few years back was more rigorous than the interview for Global Entry.

 After the brief interview, the officer snapped a quick photo and took my fingerprint scans.
 That was really all it entailed.
 In just a few minutes he told me I had been approved and would receive an email notification.
 Sure enough, I had an email within minutes letting me know my account status had been updated.

 You should also get a membership card within a few days or a week by mail.